proycon/clam/docs/api/source/serviceconfiguration.rst

 Actions will show in the web-application interface on the index page.

 In this example, we specify two parameters, they will be passed *in the order they are defined* to the script.
 The command to be called is configured analagous to ``COMMAND``, but only a subset of the variables are supported.
 The most prominent is the ``$PARAMETERS`` variable.
 Note that you can set ``paramflag`` on the parameters to pass them with an option flag.
-String parameters with spaces will work without problem [12]_.
+String parameters with spaces will work without problem (be ware that shells do have a maximum length for all parameters combined).
 Actions do not have the notion of the CLAM XML datafile that wrapper scripts in the project paradigm can use, so passing command-line parameters is the only way here.

 It may, however, not even be necessary to invoke an external script.
 Actions support calling Python functions directly.
 Consider the